JasonMejane/all-rounder-frontend-extension-pack/README.md

 ## Want to see your extension added?

-Please open a PR and I will to take a look.
+Please open a PR and I will take a look :)